 The video brings together several members of our community ...

-Designs by Margo Stoney from High Mountain Creative, a creative designer who attended our "PR Masterclass" in the mountains of Morzine last winter as part of Action Academy's Nomad's Camp.
+Designs by Margo Stoney from High Mountain Creative, a graphic designer who attended our "PR Masterclass" in the mountains of Morzine last winter as part of Action Academy's Nomad's Camp.

-Margo's designs are modelled by Lucy Jayne May, a skier instructor based in Verbier who has attended several of our events over the years.
+Margo's designs are modelled by Lucy Jayne May, a ski instructor based in Verbier who has attended several of our events over the years.

 We were also delighted to be joined by special guest star - Ludo The Cockapoo - Lucy's dog!

 Combined with a voice over by BBC journalist Bethany Rose, who interviewed our Paralympic heroes Millie Knight, Brett Wild and Chris Lloyd at the Winter Paralympic Games in South Korea earlier this year.

 Our Founder and Director Cameron Hall says, "The idea behind our clothing range is to unite people from within our ever expanding community and give something back to the causes we care about.
 Working with Margo, Lucy, Ludo and Beth on this project is a perfect example of bringing people together through storytelling."